 How do take my car to an Interlock Service Center if My License is

-After a person is required to install an interlock device on their vehicle by the court system, they will receive a letter of suspension from the New Jersey MVC with instructions detailing which centers are capable of installing the device.
+After a person is required to install an interlock device on their vehicle for a suspended driver’s license, they will receive a letter of suspension from the New Jersey MVC with instructions detailing which centers are capable of installing the device.
 Information such as the companies’ address and phone number can be found in this document.
-In New Jersey, there are less than ten certified companies that can install the interlock devices.
+In New Jersey, there are less than ten certified companies that can install interlock devices.

 Luckily, these companies have networks of certified installation centers spread throughout the state.
 Depending on the company, the client might find more service centers available than others.
 There are between 60 and 80 certified ignition installation centers throughout the state and these numbers are continuously growing.